Don’t be scared of tempeh! Just crumble it up and put it in this fabulously delicious chili.

 - Steaming the tofu prior to cooking dissolves a slightly bitter taste it can have.
 Also I find the flavors from the dish permeate the tempeh better post steaming.

-- In this recipe I grated the steamed tempeh into the dish to resemble the texture of ground meat.
-As stated above the tempeh soaks up the flavors of the dish so don’t be shy with your flavorings.
-I used plenty of spices here which I sprinkled directly over the grated tempeh then stirred well to “brown” and infuse it.
+- In this recipe the steamed tempeh is grated into the dish to resemble the texture of ground meat.
+Don’t be shy with your flavorings, use plenty of spices sprinkled directly over the grated tempeh then combined well to give the look of “browned ” meat and infuse the flavors.

-- I let the chili bubble away on the stove for a good 30 minutes or so to produce a hearty rich sauce.
+- Let the chili bubble away on the stove for a good 30 minutes or so to produce a hearty rich sauce.

 This chili is all about the flavor!